kontent-ai/gatsby-packages/packages/gatsby-source-kontent/README.md

 ## How to integrate with Gatsby Cloud

 If you choose to maintain you Gatsby site on [Gatsby Cloud](https://gatsbyjs.com), use will need to register two webhooks from Kentico Kontent Kontent to Gatsby Cloud.
 Follow [the tutorial](./docs/GATSBY-CLOUD.md) for more information.
+All webhook notification that are not mentioned in the tutorial will be ignored by the plugin.

 ## How to run tests